JabranShahen/BMAD_POC_NumberGame/docs/ux-design-specification.md

 ## Executive Summary

 funnums is a mobile missing-number puzzle built for fast, repeatable sessions.
-The UX centers on a frictionless loop: pick a difficulty, race a visible timer, see instant feedback, and loop back through a simple Game Over summary with non-intrusive, between-session ads.
+The UX centers on a frictionless loop: pick a difficulty, race a visible timer, see instant feedback, and loop back through a simple Game Over summary.
 Clarity (timer, lives, score), speed (auto-advance), and calm visuals keep players focused while subtle reward cues (sound/animation) reinforce progress.

 ---